mcpython4-coding/Documentation/mcpython/util/texture.md

     This project is not official by mojang and does not relate to it.

-    function colorize(mask: PIL.Image.Image, color: tuple) -> PIL.Image.Image
+    function colorize(
+            mask: PIL.Image.Image,
+            color: tuple,
+            colorizer=lambda color, mask: tuple(c * m // 255 for c, m in zip(color, mask)),
+            ) -> PIL.Image.Image:

-        colorize an image-mask (greyscale) with an color
+        Colorize an image-mask with a color using colorizer as the operator
         :param mask: the mask to base on
         :param color: the color to use
+        :param colorizer: the colorizer method to use, defaults to a simple channel-based multiplication
         :return: the colorized image

+        variable color

+        variable mask: PIL.Image.Image

+        variable new_image: PIL.Image.Image

+                variable color_alpha

+                    variable pixel_color

     function to_pyglet_image(image: PIL.Image.Image) -> pyglet.image.AbstractImage

         Will transform the image into an pyglet image
         :param image: the image to transform
         :return: the transformed one
-        todo: can we do this in-memory?

-    function to_pillow_image(image: pyglet.image.AbstractImage) -> PIL.Image.Image

-        Will transform the pyglet image into an pillow one
-        :param image: the image to transform
-        :return: the transformed one
-        todo: can we do this in-memory?
+        todo: can we do this in-memory? (less time consumed)

     function to_pyglet_sprite(image: PIL.Image.Image) -> pyglet.sprite.Sprite